Mortichar/semi-modify-game-speed/README.md

 * Removed AutoCook extra button as Cooking is now idle from the start in alpha v0.13
 * AutoEat script is now usable outside of combat, useful for thieving.
 * Destroy All Crops button added to the Farming page: will remove all your plants in the currently selected farming area.
+* Chase Crabs option for AutoFishing: will hunt down crabs for fishing potions.
+If using potions, will only hunt them if they are max in an area.
+Otherwise, will prioritize them after chests.

 Thanks to everyone who writes scripts for Melvor and provides them to others!